Dr. Chionchio, in close relation with a restorative

 techniques make it possible to perform these procedures with little

 here for more information on wisdom teeth extraction).

 of Dental and Facial Injuries

-and Dr. Chionchio are uniquely trained to care for all types of
+Dr. Chionchio is uniquely trained to care for all types of

 facial injuries.
-Their expertise allows them to provide a full range
+His expertise allows him to provide a full range

 of treatment, from taking care of loose or knocked out teeth, to